Seattle Citroën

 CITROMATIC SHIFT GATE EMBELLISHER

-On Euro cars, the start position on the shift embellisher was always labelled with the letter "D" for Démarreur (starter in French).
-But in mid-year 1968, USA cars changed to have the start position labelled with an "S" (presumably for Start or Starter).
+On Euro cars, the start position on the shift embellisher was always labelled with the letter "D" for Démarreur (starter in French) and reverse was labelled with "AR" (arriére in French).
+But in mid-year 1968, USA cars changed to have the start position labelled with an "S" (presumably for Start or Starter) and reverse was labelled with an "R".

 The parts books does not appear to show the embellisher labelled with "ENGINE START".

-We think that Canadian cars received the European shift gate with the "D" nomenclature until mid-1971 at which time Canadian cars became the same as USA cars.
+We think that Canadian cars received the European shift gate with the "D" and "AR" nomenclature until mid-1971 at which time Canadian cars became the same as USA cars.

 Chris Dubuque